-BBE Consulting Canada with offices in Copper Cliff, Ontario, is part of the BBE (Bluhm Burton Engineering) group of companies.
+BBE Consulting Canada with offices in Greater Sudbury, Ontario, is part of the BBE (Bluhm Burton Engineering) group of companies.
 BBE Consulting is recognized as a world leader in the design of mine ventilation and cooling systems.
 Our services include ventilation modelling, feasibility studies, detailed engineering and EPCM.
 We are ideally positioned to support underground mining projects from concept through to implementation.

 BBE Consulting’s team of experienced engineers and professionals, spanning Africa, Australasia and North America, specialize in mine ventilation, specification and design of mine cooling and refrigeration, contaminant management, energy optimization and mine fire simulation.
 BBE offers a comprehensive suite of mine ventilation services including: ventilation network simulation, conceptual and feasibility studies, due diligence, competent person’s reports, detailed engineering specifications, tender support, site ventilation surveys, ventilation audits and ventilation training/mentoring.

 Our experience, with projects worldwide, covers a broad range of mining methods across various commodity types including gold, platinum, copper, lead, nickel, coal, diamond, uranium and potash.